mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 	represents the backward recurrent unit.</figcaption>
 </figure>

+*NOTE*: *As [Danqi Chen](https://www.cs.princeton.edu/~danqic/) pointed out, the diagram above is a bit misleading.
+The original ELMo paper runs separate multi-layer forward and backward LSTMs and then concatenates the representations at each layer.
+This is different then running a layer of forward and backward LSTM, concatenating, and then feeding into the next layer as the diagram above might suggest.*

 Now, to this 2-layer network, a residual connection is added between the first and second layers (for a review of residual connections, check out this [beautiful paper](https://arxiv.org/abs/1512.03385)).
 The high-level intuition is that residual connections help deep models train more successfully.
 The language model then looks as follows: